datarobot-community/pulumi-datarobot/README.md

     make provider
     ~~~

-1. Copy the generated binary into your GOPATH.
+1. Copy the generated binary into your PATH.

     ~~~ shell
     cp bin/pulumi-resource-datarobot $GOPATH/bin